 “Stained glass is often viewed narrowly as a religious or decorative art form, or merely relegated to the realm of craft.
 I challenge these notions by using glass as a means to create work that communicates on multiple levels, encompassing formal conceptual and narrative elements.
 I want to create an "ah-hah" moment, to surprise the viewers and pull them closer the materials and subject matter.”

-She draws inspiration from the Arts and Crafts movement – which is one of my favorites and is a fan of Edward Hopper another one of my artistic heroes.
-If you’re thinking about adding some stained glass to you world, consider hiring an artist like
+She draws inspiration from the Arts and Crafts movement – which is one of my favorites and she's a fan of Edward Hopper, another one of my artistic heroes.
+If you’re thinking about adding some stained glass to you world, consider hiring an artist like Nancy Nicholson.

 Many well known architects also design décor.
 Mies Van der Rohe designed iconic chairs, Corbusier did couches, Frank Lloyd Wright did flatware, dishes and stained glass.
 Michel Graves designs tea kettles sold in Target and Frank Gehry does chess sets.